sktroost/PyPeg/pypeg/blogpost.md

 ...
 ```

-The char-bytecode also looks as one would expect.
+The `char`-bytecode also looks as one would expect.
 If the VM's string index is
-out of range or the character comparison fails, the VM is set into the
+out of range or the character comparison fails, the VM is put into the
-fail-state, otherwise the pc and index are advanced by 1.
+fail state, otherwise the `pc` and `index` are advanced by 1.
 As you can see, the
 character we're comparing the current inputstring to is stored in the
-instruction object.
-Note that this code-example has been simplified for
+instruction object (note that this code-example has been simplified for
 clarity, since the actual implementation includes a jit-optimization that
-allows the VM to execute multiple successive char-bytecodes at once.
+allows the VM to execute multiple successive char-bytecodes at once).

 ``` python